 One of the questions to be answered by the financial statements would be, "Is the Port as a whole better off or worse off as a result of this year's activities?"
 Changes in net position and cash flows are two ways of measuring the financial position of the Port.
 Increases in Net Position as a result of the year's operations indicate an improved financial position.
-In 2012, the Port's Net Position increased by \$809,120 or 2.8%, which shows that the Port of Edmonds performed slightly better in 2012 than in 2011.
+In 2013, the Port's Net Position increased by \$994,893 or 3.4%, which shows that the Port of Edmonds performed slightly better in 2013 than in 2012.
 Cash flows show if the Port is spending more money than it received.
-In 2012, the Port of Edmonds received \$784,628 more than it spent.
-Overall, the Port is in a better financial position than it was in 2011.
+In 2013, the Port of Edmonds received \$653,793 more than it spent before investing in long-term investments.
+Overall, the Port is in a better financial position than it was in 2012.